 UH WILL CALCULATE SATISFACTORY ACADEMIC PROGRESS (SAP) FOR THE STUDENT AFTER A FAFSA OR TASFA APPLICATION IS SUBMITTED.

 The Department of Education's regulations governing student financial assistance require that an institution develop standards to measure academic progress toward a degree.
 Students applying for financial aid will be monitored for satisfactory academic progress whether or not financial aid was applied for or received during any academic period in which the student was previously enrolled.
 A student will not be eligible for federal financial assistance (including federal loans) if he/she does not meet the academic progress requirements.
 Minimum standards, including qualitative and quantitative measures of progress, must be achieved by the end of any given enrolment period at the University of Houston.
 For students who are not meeting SAP requirements, we require students to complete their FAFSA before the official reporting date of the semester.
-For Fall 2014, students must apply for their FAFSA by September 10, 2014, and for Spring 2015, the deadline is February 4, 2015.
+For Spring 2017, students must apply for their FAFSA by Feb.
+1, 2017.
+The final deadline to submit the Spring 2017 SAP appeal is Feb.
+1, 2017.
 Failure to apply for financial aid by these deadlines may result in loss of appeal submission opportunity.

 |Undergraduate Level||Cumulative GPA Required||Cumulative Completion Ration Required||Cumulative Hours Allowed|